 UPF:

-- Enforce the bitrate quota allowed to transfer across all GBR and non-GBR QoS Flows per S-NSSAI.
+- Enforce the bitrate quota allowed to transfer across all GBR and non-GBR QoS Flows per S-NSSAI or (HPLMN, HPLMN S-NSSAI) in case of LBO roaming.

 - Measure the N6 interface UL/DL throughputs of per S-NSSAI.

-- Provide the actual UL/DL bitrate per S-NSSAI to the SMF per SMF instruction.
+- Provide the actual UL/DL bitrate per S-NSSAI or per (HPLMN, HPLMN S-NSSAI) to the SMF per SMF instruction.

-- Check if the sum of the GFBR values (including the new/modified QoS Flow) is larger than the bitrate quota of the S-NSSAI.
+- Check if the sum of the GFBR values (including the new/modified QoS Flow) is larger than the bitrate quota.